Growing Roma Tomatoes is similar to planting other tomato varieties. It is suitable for canning and grows easily in pots too!

 Here’s the best secret to producing sweeter tomatoes

 Roma Tomato Care

 You can fertilize the plant with liquid fish fertilizer once a week if grown in a container during the growing season, moreover when the plant is setting fruits.

-Pests and diseases
+Pests and Diseases

 Roma tomatoes are resistant to many pests and diseases.
 In diseases, they are commonly infected by blossom end rot and fungal diseases if the foliage is kept wet.

 Since it is a determinate variety, all tomatoes ripen at about the same time.
-Harvest Roma tomato when it turns red from all sides and skin remains slightly soft.
+Harvest Roma tomatoes when they turn red from all sides, and the skin gets slightly soft.